 In the 2nd gen Buick Encore, you only have one engine option.
 According to the manufacturer’s recommendation, gasoline with a minimum of 87 octane rating should be used in your 1.4 L Turbo inline-4 paired with a 6-speed automatic transmission.

-We also want to clarify that using premium gasoline (with an octane rating of 91 or higher) has no performance or longevity benefits for the Buick Encore.
+We also want to clarify that using premium gasoline (with an octane rating of 91 or higher) has no performance or longevity benefits for the Buick Encore, as well as other models like the Buick Enclave or Buick Envision.
 The 1.4L turbo that’s used across generations is simply not designed to make use of higher octane gasoline and won’t derive any benefit from it.

 2013 – 2019